xiaoxianyu-office/mm/Skills/Triggers.md

 #### ~onTimer:[tick(s)]
 Executes the skill every *n<sup>th</sup>* ticks.
 Ticks can't be zero and 20 ticks is equal to 1 second.
-**Care must be taken when using this trigger as it can lead to server/client performance issues.**
+> Care must be taken when using this trigger as it can lead to server/client performance issues!
-**i.e. large amounts of particle effects can cause client lag, or can kick the client from the server**
+>i.e. large amounts of particle effects can cause client lag, or can kick the client from the server

+> There is no associated [@trigger].
 ```yml
 EXAMPLE_MOB:
   Type: CHICKEN